jxai/lean-conky-config/README.md

 For other operating systems, refer to [Conky documentation](https://github.com/brndnmtthws/conky/wiki/Installation).

-To install LCC of the current version, download the [ZIP](https://github.com/jxai/lean-conky-config/archive/refs/tags/v0.7.1.zip) and decompress it into any directory you like.
+To install LCC of the current release, download the [ZIP](https://github.com/jxai/lean-conky-config/archive/refs/tags/v0.7.1.zip) and decompress it into any directory you like.
 Alternatively, clone the repository to get the latest dev version:

 ```bash
 git clone https://github.com/jxai/lean-conky-config [/path/to/lean-conky-config]
 ```

-If `~/.config/conky` doesn't exist yet, you may simply use that path which is for the default Conky config.
+If `~/.config/conky` doesn't exist yet, you may simply use that path which is the default for Conky config.

-## Usage
+## How to Run

 Start Conky/LCC by: